Faculty By Research Area

 Research Interests: Main interests are the classification, development, and causes of childhood externalizing problems such as Attention Deficit Disorders, antisocial behavior, and aggression.
 Other interests include developmental behavior genetics and quantitative methods, especially as applied to childhood behavior problems, intelligence, and personality and adjustment.

 Elaine Walker, Ph.D.
-Samuel Candler Dobbs Professor of Psychology and Neuroscience.
-University of Missouri, 1979.
+Charles Howard Candler Professor of Psychology and Neuroscience, University of Missouri, 1979.

 Research Interests: Developmental precursors of mental illness.
 Neurodevelopmental and socioemotional factors, cognitive and neuropsychological aspects of psychosis, forensic issues in the defense of psychotic offenders and the application of the insanity plea.

 Drew Westen, Ph.D.
 Professor.
 University of Michigan, 1985.